-The aims of the farm department are: (1) to serve as a demonstration for farmers and timber growers of this section, (2) to serve as a laboratory in connection with classes in the agriculture department, (3) to supply the college dining hall with vegetables and other produce, (4) to provide part-time work for worthy students seeking an agricultural
+The aims of the farm department are: (1) to serve as a demonstration for farmers and timber growers of this section, (2) to serve as a laboratory in connection with classes in the agriculture department, (3) to supply the college dining hall with vegetables and other produce, (4) to provide part-time work for worthy students seeking an agricultural education.

-A continuous program of pasture improvement is being carried out each year by fertilizing and applying minerals, and seeding white dutch clover, ladino clover, hard seeded crimson clover, Fescue grass and common lespedeza, on the natural stand of carpet and bermuda grass.
-About twenty acres of corn, two acres of sugar cane, twenty acres of oats and about eight or ten acres of truck crops, such as sweet and irish potatoes, crowder peas and garden vegetables are grown each year.
+A continuous program of pasture improvement is being carried out each year by fertilizing and applying minerals, and seeding white dutch clover. ladino clover, hard seeded crimson clover, and common lespedeza, on the natural stand of carpet and bermuda grass.
+In 1950 one plot of about twenty acres was seeded in Kentucky 31 Fescue grass, a comparatively new grass in this area, with ladino or crimson clover.
+About twenty acres of corn, two acres of sugar cane ,twenty acres of oats and about eight or ten acres of truck crops, such as sweet and irish potatoes, crowder peas and garden vegetables are grown each year.
 The other cultivated land is devoted to hay.